fzammetti/knowledge-base/PHP/README.md

 (original source: http://www.catswhocode.com/blog/snippets/automatically-creates-variables)

-## Download & save a remote image on your server using PHP
+## Download and save a remote image on your server

 Here's a super easy and efficient way to download a remote image and save it on your own server.